 you this still applies after ten or twenty years!
 Remember, seat-time,

+seat-time, seat-time.
 Nothing will make you go faster sooner.
 And

 nothing is less expensive in improving your times.